Learn About the DORS Initiative

 Our Franciscan values of Diversity, Optimism, Respect and Service (DORS) can be articulated, and are embodied, by every member of the Siena community.
 DORS guides our decisions and behaviors as we put faith into action for the betterment of the world around us.

-DORS, a Franciscan values initiative of the Division of Student Affairs, integrates the values and teachings of St. Francis and St. Clare of Assisi into the everyday lives of Siena College students.
+DORS, a Franciscan values initiative of the Division of Student Life, integrates the values and teachings of St. Francis and St. Clare of Assisi into the everyday lives of Siena College students.
 Franciscan values serve as a lens through which to view our world and our way of being in relationship with each other.
 Through discussion, modeling, and application of DORS, our community is enriched and made vibrant.
 DORS ensures that our students identify with and take on a sense of responsibility for the College and each other.

 The essence of Franciscan living is a way of relating to people that is grounded in faith and values.
 Diversity, Optimism, Respect and Service provide a framework for the Siena College community to discuss and learn about the Franciscan tradition and its approach to fostering positive interpersonal relationships.